 Catch histories form an important component of stock assessments and so having a reliable and believable catch series is a key part in gauging the level of stock depletion.
 In data-limited situations, reported nominal catches are often not considered reliable and so reconstruction of catch histories plays an important role.
 The first Indian Ocean stock assessment of blue shark took place in 2015, however, due to the amount of uncertainty in the assessments, the conclusion regarding stock status remained as uncertain.
-The historic catch series was considered to be one of the key sources of uncertainty and so the Working Party requested that participants develop new approaches to reconstructing historic catches to be used as alternate series for assessment.
-This paper uses the available nominal catch data currently held in the IOTC database and a generalized additive model (GAM) approach to reconstructing historic blue shark catches in the Indian Ocean.
-Additionally a ratio based method was used to estimate the unreported blue shark catches.
+The historic catch series was considered to be one of the key sources of uncertainty and the Working Party requested that participants develop approaches to reconstructing historic catches to be used as alternate series for assessment.
+Nominal catch of blue shark was revised in 2025 by some CPCs and this has altered the historical reported catch.